 Certainly a good number of the great students of the word of God, over the centuries, have discovered the truth that we see in this text, but it is continually denied and lost by the vast majority of the church due to her disobedience and the sins of the flesh.
 Those who happily obey this great truth here lose all hope and expectation that the masses of believers will follow suite—they cannot imagine a scenario where the vast Christian church well rise up to so high a level of obedience when a rather high cost is required from the believers who most need to obey.

-We suspect that the great error of the church fathers heretofore has been that the two overarching doctrines under which this discussion has taken place has been Marriage and Divorce without consideration for two even greater and more general doctrines that instruct this subject.
+We suspect that the great error of the church fathers heretofore has been that the two overarching doctrines under which this discussion has taken place has been Marriage and Divorce without consideration for three even greater and more foundational doctrines that instruct this subject.
 Therefore, our goal will be to manifest Paul’s intended meaning of the word “sanctified” as used in 1 Corinthians 7:14 bearing in mind every doctrine that provides direct guidance.

 Paul’s First Guiding Doctrine: SEPARATION

-Separation is chronologically first (Genesis 1:4) and it is by far the preeminent of the four doctrines.
-The other three doctrines that provide guidance in discovering Paul’s meaning are themselves subject to this doctrine.
+Separation is chronologically first (Genesis 1:4) and it is by far the preeminent of the five doctrines.
+The other four doctrines that provide guidance in discovering Paul’s meaning are themselves subject to this doctrine.
 From the time of Adam’s fall God’s children have been instructed to remain separate from the world, and their repeated failure to obey this simple command has been their constant downfall.
 The failure of the church fathers to faithfully interpret New Testament passages such as Paul’s in 1 Corinthians 7 in such a way so as to bring them into compliance with this command to be separate from the world has created untold harm to the body of Christ.
 The continual falling away of churches is a direct result of the failure to heed this great doctrine.

 Paul’s Second Guiding Doctrine: DO NOT BE UNEQUALLY YOKED TO UNBELIEVERS

 In our Lord’s warnings to the seven churches in Revelation Jesus praised the church at Ephesus because they could not “tolerate evil men”, and they tested the teachings of so-called Christians and rejected those who were false teachers.
 But sadly Jesus had to rebuke the churches at Pergamum and Thyatira for tolerating those within their body of believers who held false doctrines, and He rebuked the churches at Sardis and Laodicea because most of them were no longer believers—both churches were dying because they tolerated unbelievers in their midst.
+The world wants the Church to tolerate it’s gross immorality because doing so always destroys the body of believers who do.

-Paul’s Third Guiding Doctrine: MARRIAGE
+Paul’s Fourth Guiding Doctrine: MARRIAGE

 Marriage is God’s institution; therefore, God’s word governs marriage.
 Marriage is subordinate to God’s greater commands of separation and the command against being bound together with unbelievers.
 Ministers of the gospel should not participate in forbidden marriages.
 If Christians insist on marrying an unbeliever, then they should commit their sin without the blessing and assistance of the church.
 Couples already unequally yoked in the church should receive special attention from the church elders through loving instruction including a thorough explanation of the gospel and of the doctrines dealing with being unequally yoked.
 Unsaved adherents should not be allowed full membership, access to teaching positions, or any leadership roles; however, they are to be loved and constantly attended to until they believe or reject the gospel of our Lord Jesus.
 “Teach the truth in love.”
 Churches should work toward helping unequally yoked believers repent of their unequally yoked marriages and get back under the complete will of God [Read: The Will of God Dictates Divorce for Those Unequally Yoked In Marriage].

-Paul’s Fourth Guiding Doctrine: DIVORCE
+Paul’s Fifth Guiding Doctrine: DIVORCE

 Contrary to what we are led to believe marital divorce is not prohibited anywhere in scripture.
 If divorce was prohibited anywhere in God’s word, then Paul’s instructions in First Corinthians 7 would have simply referred believers to the biblical prohibition and moved on.
 But that is not what we find Paul doing.
 Instead Paul wrote a new doctrine to govern divorce for the unequally yoked Christian (The New Testament equivalent to Deuteronomy 24).

 So what does God’s word have to say about divorce?
 The guidelines for the use of divorce are provided in Mosaic Law (Deuteronomy 24).
 The guidelines for divorce for unequally yoked Israelites are provided in Deuteronomy 21:10-14.
 God divorced Israel because she continued to be unbelieving—God would not remain unequally yoked to Israel.
 Ezra and Nehemiah commanded divorce for all who married unbelievers (Ezra 9-10).
-And properly taught God does not hate divorce but rather the abusive use of divorce in Malachi chapter 2, which is also what our Lord Jesus teaches against in Matthew 19.
+And properly taught, God does not hate divorce but rather the abusive use of divorce in Malachi chapter 2, which is also what our Lord Jesus teaches against in Matthew 19.
 Marriage is a covenant.
 Whenever the conditions of a covenant are broken the covenant is broken and the innocent party is no longer bound by the covenant.
 Divorce used properly is nothing more than an acknowledgement that one’s marriage covenant has been broken by their spouse and the innocent party is declaring their separation from that covenant breaker.
-The typical teaching on forgiveness and restoration is simply unbiblical.
-Forgiveness is a duty of every believer, but being restored to a covenant breaker is not normative in God’s word.
-God’s wisdom and word dictates separation from covenant breakers.
+The typical teaching on forgiveness and restoration for the covenant breaker is simply unbiblical.
+Forgiveness is a duty of every believer, but being restored to a covenant breaker is not normative in God’s Word.
+God’s wisdom and Word dictates separation from covenant breakers.

 So Then, How Can The Unjustified Spouse Become Sanctified?